moderngl/moderngl-window/README.md

 # moderngl-window

 A cross platform helper library for [ModernGL](https://github.com/moderngl/moderngl) making window creation and resource loading simple.
+It can also be used with PyOpenGL for rendering with the programmable pipeline.

 * [moderngl-window Documentation](https://moderngl-window.readthedocs.io)
 * [moderngl-window on PyPI](https://pypi.org/project/moderngl-window)